The Editors, NDR Books, and Our Partners

-Andrea Kupfer Schneider is a Professor of Law at Marquette University Law School, where she has taught Dispute Resolution, Negotiation, Ethics, and International Conflict Resolution for over 20 years.
-She is the Director of Marquette’s nationally-ranked dispute resolution program.
+Andrea Kupfer Schneider is a Professor of Law and has taught Dispute Resolution, Negotiation, Ethics, and International Conflict Resolution for 25 years.
+She served as the inaugural director of the Institute for Women’s Leadership at Marquette University and as the Director of the nationally ranked Dispute Resolution Program at Marquette University Law School.
+In 2022 she joined Cardozo Law School in New York as the director of the Kukin Program for Conflict Resolution.
 She frequently publishes law review articles and book chapters on negotiation, gender, international conflict and dispute systems design, and has co-authored several leading legal textbooks on ADR, Negotiation and Mediation.
 Andrea gives negotiation trainings around the world to corporations, law firms, court systems, and, most recently, has focused on faculty in the STEM and medical fields, for which she has now received federal grants for software development and training.
 She is a founding editor of Indisputably, the blog for ADR law faculty, and started the Dispute Resolution Works-in-Progress Annual Conference in 2007.
 She was named 2009 Woman of the Year by the Wisconsin Law Journal and, in 2016, gave her first Tedx talk, entitled Women Don’t Negotiate and Other Similar Nonsense.
 Andrea was named the 2017 recipient of the ABA Section of Dispute Resolution Award for Outstanding Scholarly Work.
 She received her A.B. cum laude from Princeton University and her J.D. cum laude from Harvard Law School.

 The same editors' Negotiation Essentials for Lawyers is published by the American Bar Association.
 Negotiation Essentials adapts 53 chapters from the NDR for the specific needs of time-pressed lawyers.
 It focuses on prescriptive advice about what to do in each of many difficult negotiation situations that commonly occur in the practice of law.